 Volunteering at a shelter or visiting a shelter is a great way to spread some love.
-If you are interested in volunteering at a Malta shelter, you can check out any of the Malta sanctuaries I have mentioned above.
-Spend some hours or commit to some days or weekends to take care of the dogs who need lots of love and attention.
+If you are interested in volunteering at a shelter in Malta, you can check out any of the Malta sanctuaries I have mentioned above.
+Spend some hours there or commit to some days or weekends to take care of the dogs who need lots of love and attention.

 Take care of Malta’s animals

 Malta has a lot of stray cats and dogs who need a new home.
-If you know of or come across a stray, contact any of the shelters above.
+If you know of or come across a stray, you can contact any of the shelters above.
 And if you see any injured stray cat or dog in Malta who needs help, call the Animal Welfare Department (for free) on (+356) 1717.
 If you happen to come across any dead stray cat or dog in Malta, you can call directly to (+356) 1718.
-Sadly, I have already been in the position twice of finding a deceased stray cat who needed to be picked up, and luckily we got help.
+Sadly, I have already been in the position twice of finding a deceased stray cat who needed to be picked up, and luckily we quickly got the help needed.

 Please remember that adopting a dog is not a one-size-fits-all process and that maybe not all the points above are relevant to your journey.
 No matter if you adopt through a shelter or private individual, I wish you the best of luck with your new family member!